kwaldenphd/python-anaconda/README.md

 FIGURE 4

-Let's use this approach and Spyder functionality to debug a number adding program.
+52. Let's use this approach and Spyder functionality to debug a number adding program..

 ```Python
 print('Enter the first number to add: ')
 first = input()